-Much has been written about how to search for and prepare for a volunteer or career opportunity abroad.
+There are seemingly infinite articles about how to search and prepare for a volunteer or career opportunity abroad.
 But how do you select an opportunity in the first place?

 In doing this work, I’ve realized there are a few questions all volunteers should ask before accepting an international opportunity.